WealthSavvy

 65$81,746$442,370$1.3M$3.4M

-Source: Federal Reserve Survey of Consumer Finances 2022 (SCF), adjusted to 2026 dollars using CPI-U.
+Source: Federal Reserve Survey of Consumer Finances 2022 (SCF), CPI-U adjusted to March 2026 (same basis as the methodology section).

 Frequently Asked Questions